mainrepo/agent-parag/README.md

-# Agent Parag - A chat based interface for RAG
+# Agent Parag - A chat based interface for [nlp-raga](https://github.com/mainrepo/nlp-raga)
 The focus of this next-js build is to craft an *interface for backend services* based on ***GPT & LLM*** using ***R***etrieval ***A***ugmented ***G***eneration (**RAG**).
 This interface can use any backend service like ***[nlp-raga](https://github.com/mainrepo/nlp-raga)*** as specified in [Vital info](#vital-info) section.

 ## <ins>User Guidelines</ins>